zirrev/RU-Snoozing/README.md

 RU Snoozing is a web application designed to help users manage and optimize their rest and nap schedules.
 Built with React and a modern front-end stack, this project aims to provide an intuitive interface for tracking, analyzing, and improving snoozing habits.

+---

+🏆 **Awarded 2x at HackRU Fall 25!**
+RU Snoozing is a proud double winner at HackRU Fall 2025, recognized for innovation and impact.

+---

 ## Features

 - 📅 **Schedule Management:** Plan and record your naps or snoozing sessions.